Are You Prepared For A 2021 Lease Audit?

-- Did the landlord reduce the level of building services and will you receive corresponding cost savings of those reduced services?
+- Did the landlord reduce the level of building services, and will you receive the corresponding cost savings of those reduced services?

-- Are you eligible for rent credits for any building services not provided?
+- Are you eligible for rent credits for any building services that have not been provided?

-- Was the building physically closed to all tenants during any portion of 2020?
+- Was access to the building restricted during any portion of 2021?

-- Did you vacate all or portions of your office space, and if so, during what period of time?
+- Were your premises vacated for all or portions of 2021, and, if so, during what period of time?